woleet/woleet.id-server/tests/java/docs/SignatureApi.md

 <a name="getSignature"></a>
 # **getSignature**
-> SignatureResult getSignature(hashToSign, messageToSign, userId, customUserId, pubKey, path)
+> SignatureResult getSignature(hashToSign, messageToSign, userId, customUserId, pubKey, path, identityToSign)

 Sign a message or a SHA256 hash using a key.